Create your first Objective

 You can optionally add a tag to your Objective.
-Tags are used to filter for your objective when you are managing many Objectives.
+Tags are used to filter objectives when you are managing many Objectives.

 The next step is to identify how you would measure your Objective.
-This is something in your that you can measure that is an indicator that the system is meeting its objectives.
+This is something in your system that you can measure as an indicator that the system is meeting its objectives.
 In ChaosIQ, select the drop-down menu for the type of measurement.